MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 * Prevent refreshing asset list when changing window focus.

-* Added an updated title and warning when using the preview version of the toolkit.
+* Added an updated title and warning when using the preview version of the Toolkit.

 * We cleared a confusing progress bar when Unity reloads assembly during an operation.